neolang/neolang-reference/SPEC.md

 Because of this `malloc` and `free` have been moved to build in keywords

+### Creating new memory

+Due to the fact that some implementations of the standard library require the `new` function to optionally accept a byte length, it does.
+The syntax for doing so looks like this:

+`dynamic int * numbers = new type(*numbers), 3`

+After zeroing out the newly created data, it will look like the following in memory:

+`[0,0,0]`

 ### Template variables

 Template variables are declared with the following syntax: